I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Conclusion

 \section{Conclusion}

+Our algorithms $\GRRR$ and $\FairSeq$ ensure (W)EF1. $\FairSeq$ strongly outperforms the two state-of-the-art fair algorithms \FairFlow and \PRFA in runtime, and outperforms \FairFlow on most fairness measures. $\GRRR$ and $\FairSeq$ are easy to implement and understand, and their simple formulations give them the flexibility to handle many additional constraints.
+Speed and flexibility matter a great deal in practice; in fact, these are the main benefits of \FairFlow over an alternative introduced in \citeA{kobren2019paper} with better fairness and welfare.
+OpenReview regularly uses \FairFlow, but has not implemented the other algorithm to date.

 The reviewer assignment problem provides interesting constraints, complicating the standard fair allocation setting.
-In this work, we demonstrate that a greedy approach finds EF1 allocations with high USW in the reviewer assignment setting.
-We hope that our approach of optimizing over \emph{orders} for round-robin allocations inspires more study of optimal round-robin allocations.
-We left Conjecture~\ref{conj:no_complete_ef1} open, and providing a counterexample would further justify \RRR.
-Finally, there are many applications of different fairness, efficiency, robustness, or non-manipulability constraints from the fair allocation literature to problems in peer review, which could bring some much-needed rigor to this fundamental process.
+We demonstrate that a straightforward round-robin allocation, combined with a novel optimization technique on paper orders, finds EF1 allocations with high USW in the reviewer assignment setting.
+Our approach of optimizing over \emph{orders} for round-robin allocations is of independent interest, and may inspire further study of optimal round-robin allocations.
+We then extended this approach to incorporate variable paper demands and reviewer lower bounds, before finally presenting our algorithm $\FairSeq$.
+Empirically, we showed that $\FairSeq$ is fast, fair, flexible, and has high welfare.
+Our analysis suggests that maximum egalitarian welfare may not be enough for ensuring distributional fairness.
+In addition, our study shows initial empirical evidence for a connection between the (W)EF1 fairness criterion and the Gini inequality index; further study is warranted in this direction.

+Finally, there are many other applications of different fairness, efficiency, robustness, and incentive compatibility constraints from the fair allocation literature to problems in peer review, which could bring some much-needed rigor to this fundamental process.